Potomania: Diagnosis

 Clinical evidence of excessive beer (or equivalent alcoholic drinks such as cider) consumption often accompanied by evidence of poor dietary intake.

 No alternative diagnosis that is considered more likely.

 Treatment

-Patient with severe hyponatremia are at risk of cerebral oedema, coma and seizures.
+Patient with severe hyponatremia are at risk of cerebral edema, coma and seizures.
 International guidelines recommend the use of hypertonic saline to treat profound hyponatremia with severe neurological symptoms.
 For less severe symptoms restoring a normal diet and restricting alcohol intake reverses the abnormality as there is no underlying physical disease.

 The rise in serum sodium due to redistribution alone can be estimated from the following equation.